enso-org/enso/docs/runtime/ir-caching.md

 ensure that, when loading multiple cached libraries, we properly handle them one-by-one.
-Doing this is as simple as hooking into `Compiler::parseModule` and setting `AFTER_STATIC_PASSES` as the compilation state after loading the module. his will tie into the current `ImportsResolver` and `ExportsResolver` which are run in an un-gated fashion in `Compiler::run`.
+Doing this is as simple as hooking into `Compiler::parseModule` and setting `AFTER_STATIC_PASSES` as the compilation state after loading the module.
+This will tie into the current `ImportsResolver` and `ExportsResolver` which are run in an un-gated fashion in `Compiler::run`.

 In order to prevent the execution of malicious code when deserialising we should